waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Training Plan

 ## A. Goal: Train party to level cap 55 for Giovanni.
-- **Action:** Use `training_spot_advisor_agent` to identify the best training locations.
+- **Strategy:** I will use the `training_spot_advisor_agent` to identify the best training locations.
 The agent recommended Seafoam Islands as the top priority, with Route 19 as a secondary option.
 I will investigate Route 19 first due to its proximity, then proceed to Seafoam Islands.

 # VI.
 Future Development Ideas